tjvantoll/www.tjvantoll.com/source/_posts/2012-07-26-dom-element-references-as-global-variables.markdown

 ...an array with references to the two `<input>` nodes should be logged per the spec.
 And it will be in all browsers except Firefox.
 Firefox 14 will simply log the first element.

 Having two elements with the same `id` is invalid HTML, but the browser will still render it just fine.
 Even with the best of intentions these sorts of things do happen, especially in larger, dynamic applications.
-When you do silly things as a web developer it's best when the browsers behave consistently.

 ### More?